 WHAT IS THE TEAS V EXAM?

 TEAS V stands for Test of Essential Academic Skills V for Allied Health.
-Our program requires the student take this exam to measure their academic preparation for the medical field.
+The Program requires the student to take this exam to measure their academic preparation for the medical field.
 All students are required to take the exam and pass with a minimum score of 50%.

 WHAT IS ON THE TEAS V EXAM?

-The TEAS V Exam is comprised of 150 questions with four sections including: Reading, Mathematics, Science and English.
+The TEAS V Exam is comprised of 150 questions with four subject areas including: Reading, Mathematics, Science, and English and Language Usage.

 WHERE CAN I FIND A STUDY GUIDE FOR THE TEAS V EXAM?

 There is a copy of the study guide available in the Library Reserve Section.
 This copy is available for a 2-hour period and can only be viewed in the library.
 If you would like to purchase a copy of the study guide it is available at http://www.atitesting.com/2/teas-prep/study-guide.aspx for an estimated cost of $48.00.

 WHEN CAN I TAKE THE TEAS V EXAM?

-The TEAS V Exam is administered by our Testing Services Department (located in the 3C Building) between mid January to the last Thursday in February.
-Test scores must be turned into the Radiologic Technology Office by the due date; not exceptions will be made.
+The TEAS V Exam is administered by the AWC Testing Services office (located in the 3C Building) between mid January to the last Thursday in February.
+Test scores must be turned into the Radiologic Technology Office by the due date; no exceptions will be made.
 A testing permit must be issued first prior taking the TEAS V Exam.

 HOW MANY TIMES CAN I TAKE THE TEAS V EXAM?

 WHAT IS THE COST TO TAKE THE TEAS V EXAM?

 WHEN CAN I BEGIN COMPLETING THE HEALTH REQUIREMENTS?